sils-webinfo/movie/README.md

 ##Class attribute values##

-- *actor-movies*- Applied to a DIV tag.
+- *actor-movies*- Applied to a UL tag.
 A list of moives which are acted by a specific actor.
-- *genre-movies*- Applied to a DIV tag.
+- *genre-movies*- Applied to a UL tag.
 A list of moives which belong to a specifc genre.
-- *diector-movies*- Applied to a DIV tag.
+- *diector-movies*- Applied to a UL tag.
 A list of moives which are directed by a specific director.
-- *country-movies*- Applied to a DIV tag.
+- *country-movies*- Applied to a UL tag.
 A list of moives which come from a specific country.
-- *language-movies*- Applied to a DIV tag.
+- *language-movies*- Applied to a UL tag.
 A list of moives which use a specific language.

 ##Name attribute values##